-27-6 was a buzzing day, on this day Innovation Origins selected the 10 most promising start-ups from the Eindhoven region.
+27-6 was a buzzing day, on this day Innovation Origins selected the 10 most promising start-ups located in the Eindhoven region.
 Ratio was listed and applauded for their innovative character and promising business plan.
-This was the six time in a row that Innovation Origins put down a list like this, also known as the Gerard and Anton awards, and they have done a great job in getting together an inspiring group of people who can learn from each other and grow from the fun and informal network opportunity.
+This was the six-time in a row that Innovation Origins put down a list like this, also known as the Gerard and Anton awards, and they have done a great job in getting together an inspiring group of people who can learn from each other and grow from the fun and informal network opportunity.
 On this sunny July day, a wide variety of disciplines were well represented, in addition, there were seasoned high-tech professionals who were keen to talk to everyone.

 Hans de Jong, president of Philips endorsed how helping each other is an essential part of the Brainport DNA.
 De Jong explained how Gerard and Anton Philips lay down the foundations for the Philips company as we know it today, ”due to their perseverance, ambitions and good cooperating skills, Gerard and Anton established something big.
 It is this spirit we see in these young entrepreneurs as well”, thus De Jong.

-Interestingly, previous winners of the Gerard and Anton award are doing very well and flourishing in full spirit.
+Interestingly, previous winners of the Gerard and Anton award are doing very well and flourish in full spirit.
 It seems that winning this prize is a good predictive factor for further success.
 Innovation Origins concluded this from looking back and summarizing the activities of all of the fifty Gerard and Anton award winners.
 In statistic terms, by winning the Gerard and Anton award your business success increases with a factor 100.
 This differentiates widely from the overall statistics for other start-ups.
 No wonder more and more investors see Brainport as a fruitful investment.